Sea Eagle 380x Inflatable Kayak Reviews

 Retired US Coast Guard

 380X Purchased October 2003 towed beautifully behind our Albin-25 diesel cruiser.
 We explored the swamps and marshes of the Chesapeake Bay and the Green Sea to the south on long cruises.
 We scrubbed many barnacled pilings and squashed against many rough docks.
-Rather than repair the gouges and scratches, I bought a new 385ft which is a delight.more ▼
+Rather than repair the gouges and scratches, I bought a new 385ft which is a delight.show full review ▼

 Because the 385ft is much lighter, I can carry it down the gangway easier and move it about the house more easily for winter storage.
 We paddle faster.